This post may contain affiliate links. Please read my Disclosure for more info.

 We could write a whole novel here!
 Hair loss tends to show up usually 2-3 months after a stressful event.

-Identify all possible sources (be very honest here, looking at a full inbox first thing in the morning may be the norm for a lot of us, but it can be a huge source of stress!) and create ways to *view* things differently + *clear* stress from your body on an ongoing basis.
+Identify all possible sources (be very honest here, looking at a full inbox first thing in the morning may be the norm for a lot of us, but it can be a huge source of stress!)
+Find ways to *view* things differently + *clear* stress from your body on an ongoing basis.
 The above suggestions for hormones and gut health will all help massively (it’s all interconnected!).
 We are all different, you need to find what works for you.
-These are universally helpful:

 The Upside of Stress is a fantastic book that teaches how we can all reframe what we perceive as stress.
 I recommend it to every single client.
 Who doesn’t have stress these days?
 And hearing that we need to *manage* it, as if we don’t already have enough things to do, often times creates more of it!